April Birthstones: Dazzling Diamond & White Topaz

 Healing Properties of Diamonds

-Diamonds are thought to do much more than make a person look rich and pretty.
+Diamonds are believed to do much more than make a person look rich and pretty.
 The diamond signifies purity and aims to bring light into the lives of those who wear it.
 In ancient times, diamonds were thought to protect people from stomach ailments, poisoning, and memory loss.
-Diamonds were also thought to:
+Ancient cultures also believed diamonds could heal in other ways:

 • Assist with births

-• Protection against thieves, wildlife, snakes, and fire
+• Offer protection against thieves, wildlife, snakes, and fire

 Diamonds: More Than a Pretty Face